 The Least Favorite One

 You can decide for yourself if this mascara is better than sex, but what it’s not is sweat- or waterproof.
-On an early spring day that was no more than 60 degrees, it smudged, giving me raccoon eyes by noon.
-And all I did was run errands!
-I didn’t even work out.
-I can’t imagine what I’d look like in the height of summer.
+On an early spring day that was no more than 60 degrees, our reviewer found that this mascara smudged, giving her raccoon eyes by noon.
+And she didn’t even work out!

-I also wasn’t a huge fan of the stiff bristles or the hourglass-shaped brush — I found it clunky and hard to maneuver at times.
-While my lashes appeared darker and longer, the formula is wet and gloppy, and seemed to have weighed them down more than it lifted them up.
+She also wasn’t a huge fan of the stiff bristles or the hourglass-shaped brush and found it clunky and hard to maneuver at times.
+While it will make your lashes appear darker and longer, the formula is wet and gloppy, and seemed to have weighed them down more than it lifted them up.